Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge

 Looking ahead, several important directions emerge from this study.
 While GPU acceleration already enables the analysis of a large fraction of events that will be detected by the ET, analyzing future catalogs entirely will require the pipelines to evolve further.
 Key developments include advanced parallelization strategies using distributed GPU computing and efficient GPU memory handling.
-Our analysis assumed a simple, non-evolving population model with randomly chosen fiducial hyperparameters.
+Our analysis assumed a simple non-evolving population model with randomly chosen fiducial hyperparameters.
 Future work must incorporate more realistic astrophysics to provide more robust cosmological constraints.
-Since ET will detect events at higher redshifts, and since spectral sirens can be combined with galaxy catalogs or additional probes (e.g., BAO) to increase their constraining power, future cosmological forecast should include also the evolving dark energy equation of state.
+Since ET will detect events at higher redshifts, and since spectral sirens can be combined with galaxy catalogs or additional probes (e.g., BAO) to increase their constraining power, future cosmological forecasts should also include the evolving dark energy equation of state.

-Nevertheless, our results confirm the feasibility of spectral siren cosmology with a large number of events, providing a validated, performance-tested framework that paves the way for precision cosmology with third-generation GW observatories.
+Nevertheless, our results confirm the feasibility of spectral siren cosmology with a large number of events.
+They provide a validated, performance-tested framework that paves the way for precision cosmology with third-generation GW observatories.

 \begin{appendix}

 \FloatBarrier